githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-How-to-install,-update,-and-configure-GitHub-Actions-Importer.md

   dry-run    Convert a pipeline to a GitHub Actions workflow and output its yaml file. migrate    Convert a pipeline to a GitHub Actions workflow and open a pull request with the changes.
   ```
-Next up, let's ensure GitHub Actions Importer is up-to-date.
+Next up, let's ensure GitHub Actions Importer is up to date.

 ## Updating the GitHub Actions Importer CLI

 To ensure you're running the latest version of GitHub Actions Importer, you should regularly run the ‘update’ command:
 ```
 $ gh actions-importer update
 ```